sixeyed/docker-windows-workshop/slides/sections/metrics-runtime.md

 ---

 Containerized applications give you new opportunities for monitoring.
-You export metrics from each container, collect them centrally and showyour whole application health in a dashboard.
+You export metrics from each container, collect them centrally and show your whole application health in a dashboard.

 The metrics collector and dashboard run in containers too, so now you can run the exact same metrics stack in dev that you use in production.